temporalio/documentation/docs/typescript/troubleshooting.md

 If you do not see Webpack output in your terminal make sure that you have not disabled SDK logging (see reference to `Core.install()` in the link above).

-**A common mistake for newcomers to the TypeScript SDK is to try and use Node.js built-ins and modules in their Workflow code.**
+**A common mistake for newcomers to the TypeScript SDK is trying to use Node.js built-ins and modules in their Workflow code.** Usually, the best thing to do is move that code to an Activity.

 Some common examples that will **not** work in the Workflow isolate: